 What to Expect at the Emergency Room

-The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
+If they do go, the provider will measure and monitor their vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

-A laxative may be given to move the wax quickly through the gastrointestinal tract and prevent bowel blockage.
+The provider may give the person a laxative.
+This will help move the wax quickly through the intestines and help prevent a bowel blockage.

-Since beeswax is considered relatively nontoxic, recovery is very likely.
+Since beeswax is considered fairly nonpoisonous, recovery is very likely.

 How well someone does depends on how much beeswax they swallowed and how quickly they receive treatment.